Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPETutorial/TUTORIAL.md

 > :information_source: The reason the character stops animating at certain points in the above GIF is that the animation clips are not set to loop.
 Therefore, if the randomly selected timestamp is sufficiently close to the end of the clip, the character will complete the animation and stop animating for the rest of the Iteration.

-This concludes the Human Pose Estimation Tutorial.
-Thank you for following these instructions with us.
+This concludes the Human Pose Labeling and Randomization Tutorial.
 In case of any issues or questions, please feel free to open a GitHub issue on the `com.unity.perception` repository so that the Unity Computer Vision team can get back to you as soon as possible.